-4.2 The Audit Committee and Standards Committee will regularly review Anti-Fraud and Corruption Policy and will ensure that any matters arising from the implementation of the policy are properly investigated.
-Internal Audit will report to the Audit Committee on significant matters arising from investigations of fraud and corruption.
+5.2 The Audit, Risk and Assurance Committee (ARAC) will regularly review the Anti-Fraud and Corruption Policy and will ensure that any matters arising from the implementation of the policy are properly investigated.
+Internal Audit will report to the ARAC on significant matters arising from investigations of fraud and corruption.